chaseruskin/orbit/docs/src/reference/packages.md

 A package can optionally belong to a _library_.
 A library is defined under the "library" field in the IP's manifest and follows the same rules as the package identifier.
 When producing a blueprint file, it will choose to associate all HDL files within a particular package with the provided library.
 If no library is defined in the package's manifest, then the default `work` library is provided.

+The library for the current working package will always be `work`, regardless of the value of the "library" field in the manifest file.
+It's "library" field value will be in effect when the package is referenced as a dependency.